 It used to be that you’d have to hand-annotate and manually analyze surveys with open-ended responses, wasting employee time on hours of tedious tasks, and producing results far below the desired accuracy.

-However, with advances in natural language processing (NLP), machines can now do this work for us.
-Custom-trained (or pre-trained) text analysis tools can automatically analyze open-ended responses for topics, themes, opinions, keywords, and more – with accuracy levels above and beyond what humans could ever do.
 The aim is to quantify unstructured data, like open-ended responses, so that they can be easily interpreted in graphs and charts – in much the same way as numerical data.

 MonkeyLearn is a text analysis platform with a suite of ready-to-use tools to ensure you get the most out of your open-ended survey data.
 They’re super easy to use and can integrate with tools you already use.